 In fact, a June 2013 study in the International Journal of Gynecology & Obstetrics indicates that pregnant women who sleep on their back are at increased risk for stillbirth and low birth weight.
 The authors indicate in their study that 17 percent of low birth weight, and 26 percent of stillbirths, may be prevented by changing sleep position when pregnant.

 In general, switching from side to side is best, placing an emphasis on the left side.
-For those women who cannot sleep on their side, sleeping with a pillow under the knees and propping up the upper body, either with pillows or a specially designed wedge pillow system.
+For those women who cannot sleep on their side, sleeping with a pillow under the knees and propping up the upper body, with pillows, or a specially designed wedge pillow system.
 There are also ergonomic leg pillows and knee pillows that may provide some alternatives that can help.

 According to the American Pregnancy Association, back sleeping can cause issues with decreased blood circulation to your baby and you, hemorrhoids and digestive problems, breathing and back pain.
 When you lay on your back, the weight of the baby can cause pressure on the intestines and large blood vessels like the aorta.

 They recommend sleeping on your side, preferably, the left side to improve blood and nutrient flow to the placenta.
 You should keep your knees bent and use a body pillow between your legs.
 Switching from left to right sides and back is fine.
 Having a good body pillow can also help with propping yourself up to help with heartburn or difficulty breathing.

 Body pillows are an important addition to anyone looking for increased comfort and pain relief.
 To maintain proper alignment of the spine, they can be used under the legs for back sleepers and between the legs for side sleepers.